Have a Vision, Not a Goal!

 The Difference Between a Goal and a Vision

 So what is the difference between a goal and a vision?
-Essentially, a goal is something that you write down that is very concrete and simple.
-A goal may for example be to ‘lose ten pounds in two months’.
-That’s a goal, but it’s also not as effective as a vision designed to achieve the same result.
+Essentially, a goal is something you write down that is very concrete and simple.
+A goal may for example be to ‘lose 10lbs in two months’.
+That’s a goal, but it’s not nearly as effective as a vision designed with the same end in mind.

-This same ambition framed as a vision rather than a goal would instead be more of an idea or vision of being in shape.
-You might visualize yourself looking very toned and feeling healthy.
-You might imagine yourself going for jogs on the beach in the summer and feeling great about yourself and about how you look.
+This same ambition posed as a vision rather than a goal would instead be more the idea or vision of actually being in shape.
+You might visualize yourself looking slim, toned and feeling healthy.
+You might imagine yourself buying clothes that are a size smaller, going for a jog or to the gym and feeling great about yourself.
 That’s your vision.

 Why Visions Work Better Than Goals

-Another reason visions work better is because they have more emotional content.
-When you visualize something, the same regions fire in your brain as though it were actually happening.
-This means that you can actually trigger the emotion you will feel when you do create the vision as your reality.
-It’s this emotion we can use to motivate ourselves to move ahead with our plans and support our visions!
+Visions are more effective because they have a more emotional connection for us.
+When you visualize something, the same regions fire in your brain as though it is actually happening.
+We feel the emotion of accomplishing that vision.
+It’s this emotion we can use to motivate ourselves to see our goals become real as visions; that gives us more emotional fuel to follow through with our plans!